-The variables created for separate family members in step 1 were summarized, by family, to create family-level covariates for use in imputing family income.
-These family-level covariates are included in the listing in Appendix B. Examples include the total number of male and female earners in a family (M_EARN, F_EARN), total number of male and female adults who have college degrees (M_BA, F_BA), etc. Summaries of all persons within a family are also created, such as total size of family, number of adult persons in a family, percent of White, Black, Asian persons in a family, etc.
+The variables imputed for separate adult family members in step 1 were summarized, by family, to create family-level covariates for use in imputing family income.
+These family-level covariates are included in the listing in Appendix B. Examples include the total number of male and female earners in a family (M\EARN, F\EARN), total number of male and female adults who have college degrees (M\BA, F\BA), etc. Summaries of all persons within a family are also created, such as total size of family, number of adult persons in a family, percent of White, Black, Asian persons in a family, etc.

-Step 3: Imputing Family Income (and Family-Level Covariates)
+Step 3: Imputing Family Income (and Family-Level and Sample Adult-Level Covariates)